iterative/dvc.org/public/static/docs/command-reference/config.md

 - `core.loglevel` - log level that the `dvc` command should use.
 Possible values
   are: `info`, `debug`, `warning`, `error`.

-- `core.remote` - name of the remote that should be used by default.
+- `core.remote` - name of the remote storage that should be used by default.

 - `core.interactive` - whether to always ask for confirmation before reproducing each [stage](/doc/command-reference/run) in `dvc repro`.
-By default this behavior requires the use of option `-i` in that command.
+(Normally, this behavior requires the use of option `-i` in that command.)
 Accepts values `true` and `false`.

 - `core.analytics` - used to turn off